Department of Psychology

-Scores on the aptitude portion of the Graduate Record Examination (The advanced test in Psychology is not required.
+- Scores on the aptitude portion of the Graduate Record Examination.
+The GRE Psychology Subject Test is not required.

-A biographical statement emphasizing academic, nonacedmic, and employment experiences relevant to the degree of program slected.
+- A biographical statement emphasizing academic, nonacademic, and employment experiences relevant to the degree of program selected.

-(Applicants should note that some of these materials can be submitted electronically by going to the Western Illinois University School of Graduate Studies website.)
+Many of these materials can be be submitted electronically by going to Western Illinois University's School of Graduate Studies website.

 Admission decisions are a two stage process, with admission to the Graduate School being determined separately from admission to the degree program in the Department of Psychology.
-Applications received by the Graduate School by February 1 will be given priorty consideration.
-Screening of applications typically begins around March 1 continuing until all positions in the programs are filled.
+Applications received by the Graduate School by February 1 will be given priority consideration.
+Screening of applications typically begins around March 1 and continues until all positions in the programs are filled.

-If an applicant does not have the required courses, s/he may be admitted subject to earning grades of 'B' or better in the undergraduate prerequisite courses.
-Credit earned in such courses does not apply toward degree requirements.
+If an applicant does not have the required courses, she or he may be admitted subject to earning grades of 'B' or better in the undergraduate prerequisite courses.
+Credit earned in such courses does not apply toward graduate degree requirements.